Mydayyy/pbcli/README.md

         --oidc-username <OIDC_USERNAME>      username to send to the token endpoint --overwrite                          overwrite the file given with --download if it already exists --password <PASSWORD>
-        --size-limit <SIZE_LIMIT>            Prompt if the paste exceeds the given size.
+        --scrape-expiries                    attempt scraping supported expiries of given host and exit --size-limit <SIZE_LIMIT>            Prompt if the paste exceeds the given size.
 Fail in non-interactive environments.
         --upload <FILE>
     -V, --version                            Print version information